View Modes

 - Full screen: Removes the boarder of the drawing area for the current model.

 Refresh View Sometimes when a model is opened, the view is not shown correctly.
-In this cases the view can be adapted by clicking the turquoise Update user interface
+In this cases the view can be adapted by clicking the turquoise Update user interface button (see picture below) on the top of the model.

 Change View Mode